jason-dour/diceprob/README.md

 # diceprob

-Go Library for calculating combinations and probabilities for complex dice expressions.
+Go package for calculating combinations and probabilities for complex dice expressions.

 ## Purpose